marklogic-community/marklogic-state-conductor/README.md

 ### Execution Documents <a name="execution-documents"></a>

 For every document processed by a _State Conductor_ state machine there is a corresponding `Execution` document.
-Execution documents are stored in the `state-conductor-executions` database (new in v0.3.0), in the `/execution/` folder.
+Execution documents are stored in the `state-conductor-executions` database, in the `/execution/` folder.
 These documents track the in-process document, and state machine; they also store the context and provenance information.

 ### Provenance <a name="provenance"></a>